Develop Exemplary Leadership Practices in a Challenging VUCA World

 In preparation for this discussion, our research led us to two relevant sources:

 First is the work of Bob Johansen, distinguished fellow at the Institute for the Future and author of Leaders Make the Future: Ten New Leadership Skills for an Uncertain World.
 Johansen proposes that the best VUCA leaders are characterized by vision, understanding, clarity, and agility—the opposite of the VUCA model.
 These four skills and abilities can be viewed as a leader’s antidote to a VUCA environment.
-Here are the definitions of each:

 Vision- Volatility can be countered with vision because vision is even more vital in turbulent times.
 Leaders with a clear vision of where they want their organizations to be in three to five years can better weather volatile environmental changes such as economic downturns or new competition in their markets, for example, by making business decisions to counter the turbulence while keeping the organization’s vision in mind.

 Understanding- Uncertainty can be countered with understanding, the ability of a leader to stop, look, and listen.
 To be effective in a VUCA environment, leaders must learn to look and listen beyond their functional areas of expertise to make sense of the volatility and to lead with vision.
 This requires leaders to communicate with all levels of employees in their organization and to develop and demonstrate teamwork and collaboration skills.

 Clarity- Complexity can be countered with clarity, the deliberative process to make sense of the chaos.
 In a VUCA world, chaos comes swift and hard.
 Leaders who can quickly and clearly tune into all the minutiae associated with the chaos can make better, more informed business decisions.

 Agility- Ambiguity can be countered with agility, the ability to communicate across the organization and to move quickly to apply solutions.